SilasNiewierra/portfolio/gymmemore.md

   block: one-column-1
   headline: About GymMeMore
   slug: ''
-  content: GymMeMore is your perfect companion for the gym.
-Allowing you to track
-    your progress without any additional features enables you to concentrate on what's important.
-You and your journey.
-In contrast to the current trend of putting more and more features in fitness tracking apps, GymMeMore is slimmed down to one simple core feature.
-Track your sets, weight, and reps.
-See your previous performances and keep on growing.
-You can follow pre created workout plans or create your own.
+  content: '"Another one" that’s not just the catchphrase of a famous DJ, but it seems
+    like this is also the idea behind most fitness apps when it comes to features.
+    GymMeMore is a hard contrast to these feature-crowded workout and fitness apps.
+    There is just one feature.
+Track your progress during your workout.
+No fancy calorie tracking, no setting goals, no sharing with everybody on this planet.
+Just YOU and your stats.'
 - template: 1-column-text
   block: one-column-1
   headline: TeckStack